ray-di/Ray.Di/README.php7.md

 use Ray\Di\Di\Inject;
 use Ray\Di\Di\Named;

+/**
+ * @Named("processor=checkout,subProcessor=backUp")
+ */
-public function __construct(#[Named('checkout')] CreditCardProcessorInterface $processor, #[Named('backup')] CreditCardProcessorInterface $subProcessor)
+public function __construct(CreditCardProcessorInterface $processor, CreditCardProcessorInterface $subProcessor) {
-{
 ...
 ```

 ## Constructor Bindings ##

-When `#[Inject]` attribute cannot be applied to the target constructor or setter method because it is a third party class, Or you simply don't like to use annotations. `Constructor Binding` provide the solution to this problem.
+When `@Inject` annotation cannot be applied to the target constructor or setter method because it is a third party class, Or you simply don't like to use annotations. `Constructor Binding` provide the solution to this problem.
 By calling your target constructor explicitly, you don't need reflection and its associated pitfalls.
 But there are limitations of that approach: manually constructed instances do not participate in AOP.

 To address this, Ray.Di has `toConstructor` bindings.